dward2/BME547/Lectures/databases.md

 `<username>`, `<password>`, and `<yourclustername>` should be replaced with entries appropriate for the database in use.

+:eyes: If using macOS and you receive an SSL or certificate error when trying to use `pymodm`, visit the [installations_mac.md](../Resources/installations_mac.md#ssl-or-certificate-errors`) page for a potential fix.

 #### Create Schema / Data structure
 ```
 class User(MongoModel):